The importance of pain relief

 Verbal rating scale (VDS/VRS)

 The verbal descriptor scale or verbal rating scale is another commonly used pain assessment method.
 This scale prompts the patient to use words to describe the pain intensity.
 The scale can range from a simple scale with few points (no pain, mild pain, moderate pain, severe pain) to a more detailed scale with more word choices to describe different degrees of pain.
 The patient selects the word that best describes their pain level.
-By using a verbal descriptor scale, you get a relatively nuanced understanding of the pain, helping you to understand the patient’s experience in more depth.
-Verbal descriptor scales can be useful when patients have difficulty using numerical scales.
+Using a verbal descriptor scale provides a relatively nuanced understanding of the pain, helping you understand the patient’s experience in more depth.
+Verbal descriptor scales can be helpful when patients have difficulty using numerical scales.

 A verbal rating pain scale, or verbal descriptor scale